amirrezaalavi/nonbloateddnfconf/README.md

 # nonbloateddnfconf
+Have you ever used dnf and felt it works slowly?
-Just a simple and effective config file for dnf
+This is Just a simple and effective config file for dnf that sets a minimum speed rate for downloading from the chosen server